athomasoriginal/com.betweentwoparens/src/pages/blog-posts/003-testing-clojurescript.md

 By default you really don't have to care about where your code runs when coding in the repl, but when you write tests you should understand where the code is run because you will have an easier time reasoning through which tools you need and how to configure them.

-<aside class="blog-post__note">Please don't be turned off by this.
+<aside class="blog-content__note">Please don't be turned off by this.
 You would have to understand this even if you were writing vanilla JavaScript.
 The difference is that you won't run into this wall as early in JavaScript because JavaScript builds walls of tools that cover it up...until you need to know why things behave the way they do and then you have to tear down the wall brick-by-brick</aside>

 Okay, so how do I know which JS Environment I care about?
 The answer is that it depends on your apps `target`.
 Are you writing for the browser? mobile? server?
 The `target` impacts what you care about.